kayegrace14gmail/javapos/README.md

 A netbeans java project built with Ant.
 Barcodes saved in the barcodes folder
 Receipts saved in the receipts folder
-Dependant libraries are saved in the resources folder
+Dependent libraries are saved in the resources folder